AMWA-TV/info-006/docs/Controller implementation tutorial.md

 Vendor specific control classes can be created by branching off from a standard control class and following the class ID generation guidelines specified in [MS-05-01](https://specs.amwa.tv/ms-05-01/branches/v1.0-dev/docs/Appendix_A_-_Class_ID_Format.html).

 Here is an example of a new worker control class called `DemoClassAlpha`.
-It inherits from [NcWorker](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/idl/NC-Framework.html) which has an identity of `[1, 2]` and adds the authority key (in this case 0, but should be a negative number if the vendor has an OUI or CID) followed by the index 1.
+It inherits from [NcWorker](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncworker) which has an identity of `[1, 2]` and adds the authority key (in this case 0, but would be a negative number if the vendor has an OUI or CID) followed by the index 1.

 ```json
 {